 But you can see other examples of Nancy Schön's wonderful sculptures much closer to Boston.

 Special favorites are her "Tortoise and Hare" statues in Copley Square.
-She created these whimsical statues - also popular posing spots for children - as a tribute to all of the runners from around the world who participate in the Boston Marathon each spring.
+She created these whimsical statues as a tribute to all of the runners who come to Boston from around the world to participate in the Boston Marathon each spring.

 Other Boston neighborhoods and Massachusetts towns where you can enjoy sculptures by Nancy Schön include Fenway, Dorchester, Newton, Wayland, and Martha's Vineyard.